OfficeDev/VBA-content/VBA/VBA-Project.md

 - **How-to Topics**: Provides step-by-step instructions for developing custom Project solutions.

 - **Reference**: Provides reference materials for the Project object model.

-## Running macros and VBA code in the ribbon

-Project and Project can run macros or VBA code from custom groups in the Fluent user interface (the ribbon).
-You can also add commands to run COM add-ins to the ribbon, if you have signed the macros or made security settings to allow running macros.
-In the Backstage view, choose the  **Options** command to open the **Project Options** dialog box.
-To set security options for macros and add-ins, choose **Trust Center** in the left pane of the **Project Options** dialog box, and then choose **Trust Center Settings**.

-To manually add macros to the ribbon, choose  **Customize Ribbon** in the left pane of the **Project Options** dialog box, and then do the following:

-1. In the right  **Customize the Ribbon** list, create a custom group on the tab that you want.
-Select the new group.

-2. In the  **Choose commands from** drop-down list on the left, choose **Macros**.

-3. Add the macro you want to the custom ribbon group.
-Commands can be added only to custom groups.

-To programmatically add items to the ribbon, see the  **[SetCustomUI](d4dd1b08-8f74-1d55-bc53-dc44744415af.md)** method.